Yann39/self-hosted/README.md

 Here is a chart representing the global network "architecture" we are going to set up, simplified with only the most relevant services.

-This architecture allows exposing applications to the internet while restricting access to some only through a **VPN** or from the local network.
+This architecture allows exposing applications to the internet while restricting access to some of them only through **VPN** or from the local network.
 It's up to you to choose the accessibility level you need for each service, you may want some to be accessible only from your local network, some only via VPN, and others to anyone from the internet.